 Topics and References

-The new assessment will focus on the latest and most important developments in practice to assist diplomates in staying up to date.
-In addition to the Core module that all diplomates must complete, general surgery diplomates will be able to select their second module from four practice-related areas.
+The General Surgery Continuous Certification Assessment focuses on the latest and most important developments in practice to assist diplomates in staying up to date.
+In addition to the Core module that all diplomates must complete, general surgery diplomates are able to select their second module from four practice-related areas.
 These four areas were determined based on review of diplomates' operative logs submitted over the past few years.
 More areas will be added in the future based on feedback from diplomates and surgical societies.

 Practice characteristics, patient population, and educational interests may make some modules more relevant to certain diplomates than others.
 Please click on the module names below to see the topic areas that will be addressed in the assessment.